AI Tutoring: A Practical Solution To Boost Maths Attainment

 6. Adaptive learning

-Unlike static chatbots, dialogue-driven AI tutors constantly adjust their instruction.
-Whether a student needs more explanation, simpler problems, or a challenge, it adapts to the student’s understanding as they develop new skills.
+The best AI tutors constantly adjust their instruction.
+Whether a student needs more explanation, simpler problems, or a challenge, the AI tutor adapts to the student’s understanding as they develop new skills.

 Skye can run unlimited AI tutoring sessions simultaneously.
 Some schools are currently using Skye to deliver up to 120 sessions a week.